Dyslexia reading strategies for students

 Simple Words Books are written with these elements in mind.
 They are ideal books for students with dyslexia to practice key skills and become proficient readers who love learning and reading.

 Do you have any strategies or tips to add?
-Please share them in the comments!
+Send us an email and join the discussion!

 Guest Author: Cigdem Knebel